 In recognition of Black History Month, Transformation Publications will present poems, essays, and other artistic creations by Black artists, musicians, and writers.

-Stand Undiminished-The Poem by Tao Writer
+Stand Undiminished-The Poem

 Taken from my motherland in chains

 to toil in soil unfamiliar to my hands.

 which does not sing.